EDMdesigner/EDMdesigner-API-Doc/README.md

 ### edmDesignerApi.getGroup(groupId, callback, onErrorCB)
 Gets a specified group
 #### Parameters:
    * groupId {String} The id of the group.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed your groups with the [edmDesignerAPI.listGroups](#edmdesignerapilistgroupscallback-onerrorcb) function.
+It's best if you use the values that you got when you list your groups with the [edmDesignerAPI.listGroups](#edmdesignerapilistgroupscallback-onerrorcb) function.
    * callback {Function} A function to be called if the request succeeds
    * onErrorCB {Function} A function to be called if the request fails